Ready To Buy a Home?

 - The number of units that are owner-occupied, tenant-occupied or owned by one entity

-- Any lawsuits that involve the condo association
+- Any lawsuits involving the condo association

 - The number of unit owners who are delinquent on dues

 - Any upcoming special assessments that may be charged to condo owners

 How you intend to use your condo can also influence the kind of financing you get and the down payment requirement.
 For example, if you want to purchase a condo as an investment property, vacation home or second home, a lender might require a larger down payment.

 The type of condo you want to buy and how you want to use it – as a primary residence, vacation home, etc. – will determine the kind of mortgage you’ll need.
 But no matter which mortgage you choose, you’ll need to provide proof of income and employment.

 Conventional loans (which are backed by Freddie Mac or Fannie Mae) are offered through traditional mortgage companies.
 For most conventional loans, you’ll need a credit score of 620 or higher and a debt-to-income (DTI) ratio of 50% or lower.
 The minimum possible down payment for conventional loans is 3%.
 However, if you make a down payment that’s less than 20%, you’ll have to pay for private mortgage insurance (PMI).

 A warrantable condo can be financed and underwritten using a conventional mortgage that meets requirements laid out by Fannie Mae and Freddie Mac.

 Some of these stipulations and criteria include: